Earth Justice Team

 You Can Reduce Your Use: From the Earth Justice Team

-For more information, please contact Silke at email@example.com.
+For more information and to RSVP, please contact Silke at email@example.com.

 OUR GREEN POLICY:

 Please click here for more information on the Green Policy that was passed at our Annual Meeting on May 18, 2014.

 The Earth Justice Team program was established by the Unitarian Universalist Association (UUA) to help congregations implement our principle of:

 Respect for the interdependent web of all existence of which we are a part.

 Our committee began in 2001 and, with the support of many members of our congregation, completed the necessary work to reach the initial accreditation as a EJT in July 2010.
 In order to maintain our standing we must continue to address six areas of congregational life.
 Here are some of the activities we have accomplished along with those on our “to do” list:

 1. Worship and Celebration – We have held services and celebrated several February Focus months around environmental issues and continue to celebrate the eight solar holidays in a small-group setting.
 We will continue to dedicate at least one Sunday worship per year to the environment/sustainability (E/S) issues.
 The ministers and worship committee have incorporated environmental prayers, meditations, or readings and encourage this to be continued.

 2. Religious Education – We dedicated four of our last focus months to environmental issues, including Sustainability, Ethical Eating, and Spirituality and Nature, all which will or have had a special curriculum for our young people.
 We addressed the availability of solar energy for private homes in New Jersey through an adult RE event.
 We plan to have at least one lesson for the young people’s RE program addressing an E/S topic, and preferably more than one lesson on an ongoing basis.
 We plan to offer special adult RE events on E/S topics such as a film screenings or speakers.